pmd/pmd/docs/pages/pmd/languages/plsql.md

 like a multi-line comment, or in other words, just not try to parse them.

-It is good practice to include a reason for excluding inside the `-- PMD-EXCUDE-BEGIN` comment separated by a colon.
+It is good practice to include a reason for excluding inside the `-- PMD-EXCLUDE-BEGIN` comment separated by a colon.

-The `PMD-EXCLUDE-BEGIN` and `PMD-EXLUDE-END` comment lines must not contain other statements, e.g. `do_xy(); -- PMD-EXCLUDE-BEGIN` is invalid.
+The `PMD-EXCLUDE-BEGIN` and `PMD-EXCLUDE-END` comment lines must not contain other statements, e.g. `do_xy(); -- PMD-EXCLUDE-BEGIN` is invalid.

 Example: